 Oh, and there are a lot of people who almost shit themselves if they have to leave their comfort zone and interact with “other” and “unknown” people.

-I am eternally grateful I am not one of them.
+I am pretty social and am eternally grateful that I am not an anti-social shut-in.

 There was one big change of plans that happened on the day or two before, but this was a good one.
 Doofus announced at the last minute that a third party would be coming along, namely this friend of his who was sometimes part of the downtown scene but whom I had never met.
 As it turned out, he was a great guy and a good foil for the both of us: enough of a party animal to keep within Doofus’ realm, yet down-to-earth and intelligent enough to carry on a conversation, with a more even temperament.
 I have long forgotten his name.
 I do know that, for several years afterwards, about once or twice a year I would be walking around downtown London and would run into him, with That Guy, as he shall be known, catching my attention by yelling “Heatwave!
 Heatwave!”